lambda2/breezer/README.md

 * Set if you want to constraint the exact version (ex: = 4.3.2), the patch level (ex: ~> 1.2.3) or the minor level (ex: 1.2).
 * Run a check on your Gemfile to ensure all your deps are properly constrained.
 * No deps except bundler.
-* Tested against the latest Ruby 2.4.x, 2.5.x, 2.6.x, 2.7.x & JRuby.
+* Tested against the latest Ruby 2.4.x, 2.5.x, 2.6.x & 2.7.x.
 See [`.travis-ci.yml`](https://github.com/lambda2/breezer/blob/master/.travis.yml) for the exact versions.

 ![video](./images/demo.gif)